1 2 3 4

 The inner space race: then and now

-Sixty years ago today, Jacques Piccard and Don Walsh climbed into an undersea craft called Trieste and dived nearly 11 kilometres down to the deepest point in the ocean.
+Sixty years ago today, Jacques Piccard and Don Walsh climbed into an undersea craft called the Trieste and dived nearly 11 kilometres down to the deepest point in the ocean.
 But they are much less well-known than the first astronauts who walked on the Moon, and the story of the earlier deep-sea pioneers whose achievements led to their dive is seldom told... (more)

 Spires of sulfur